bineetNaidu/ticketify/README.md

 ## Installation

-Use the package manager [npm](npmjs.com) to install foobar.
+Use the package manager [npm](npmjs.com) to install Ticketify.

 ## Usage

-It use Docker and Kubernetes to orcastrate the microsevices.
+It use Docker and Kubernetes to Orchestrate the Microsevices.

 ## Contributing